Expand All | Collapse All

 Dr. Farmer holds a bachelor's degree in biology from Texas A&M University, where he also earned his medical degree.
 He completed residency at Wilford Hall Medical Center in the United States Air Force and a fellowship in critical care medicine at St. Louis University and St. Johns Mercy Medical Center.

-As of January 2017, Dr. Farmer reported the following external relationships:
+As of February 2019, Dr. Farmer reported no external relationships.

 Dr. Barletta is a Professor with tenure and Vice Chair of Pharmacy Practice at Midwestern University, College of Pharmacy in Glendale, Arizona.
 Prior to his position at Midwestern University, Dr. Barletta was a clinical specialist in surgical intensive care at Detroit Receiving Hospital in Detroit, Michigan, and Spectrum Health in Grand Rapids, Michigan.